htang014/rshell/README.md

 ```

 ## Features/Usage
 Rshell is a bash-like command shell.
 A command prompt ($ ) means the program is awaiting input.
-You may execute any command stored in bin/ or /bin/ with supported flags.
+You may execute any command stored in the $PATH varable along with supported flags.

 ###Storing commands: